 8. Stir the ingredients together until the ghee evenly coats all of the veggies.

-10. Serve, sit and enjoy!
-These steamed veggies can be eaten as a healthy snack, tasty side dish or a light dinner.
-They are also great over some rice or quinoa, or added to a warm bowl of bone broth, meat broth or veggie broth.
-So many options!
+10. Serve, sit, and enjoy!
+These steamed veggies can be eaten as a healthy snack, tasty side dish, or a light dinner.
+They pair wonderfully with a bowl of rice, quinoa, millet, or broth (try them with our Creamy Tahini Broth!).

 - Although this recipe is beneficial for Vata, it can increase Vata if the veggies are not cooked well enough.
 If you are a Vata type, I would suggest to cook a few extra minutes to avoid any potential gas or bloating.

 - Mix it up a bit!
-I sometimes like to add in my Agni Churna spices, some sautéed cumin and brown mustard seeds or a splash of lemon depending on my mood.
+I sometimes like to add in some sautéed cumin and brown mustard seeds, or a splash of lemon depending on my mood.
 Play around and see what variations you enjoy.